ChristnaBotha/My-DevOps-Journey/README.md

-# DevOps Journey
+AWS DevOps Journey

-I'm an aspiring AWS DevOps Engineer transitioning from a legal career as an admitted attorney, notary public, and conveyancer in South Africa.
-This repository will document my progress as I learn AWS, CI/CD, Docker, Jenkins, and Terraform and more.
-Stay tuned for updates and projects!
+I am a cloud-focused DevOps practitioner specializing in AWS infrastructure and automation.
+Transitioning from a legal career as an admitted attorney, notary public, and conveyancer in South Africa, I bring a strategic problem-solving mindset to cloud engineering.

+This repository showcases my hands-on experience with AWS services, infrastructure as code, and cloud best practices.
+I am committed to building scalable, secure, and efficient AWS solutions while continuously refining my expertise in cloud automation and DevOps methodologies.